Hellorin/challengames-existence-verifier/README.md

 ## Current status
 Soon to be production ready.

-A development version of this small tool is available at https://games-existence-verifier.herokuapp.com/.
+A development version of this small tool will be available at https://games-existence-verifier.herokuapp.com/.

-It is deployed with Heroku using its free tier.
-It can take some time to load initially since heroku puts app to sleep when not used.
+It will be deployed with Heroku using its free tier.
+It can take some time to load initially since Heroku puts app to sleep when not used.
 Just be patient ;)

 ## Technologies
   - Kotlin 1.3.x